areverberi/gpu-og/README.md

 gpu-og
 ======

 SLAM on GPU.
-Based on the CARMEN logfile format.
+Integrated in a ROS node, uses typical ROS messages such as Laserscan, Odometry and OccupancyGrid.